For a braces friendly barbecue, follow these tips. Includes a delicious and braces friendly shrimp recipe to try at your next cookout.

 Some barbecue favorites can make it difficult to clean your teeth and braces at best, and at worst can cause damage that will potentially add extra time and expense to your orthodontic treatment.

-Today we’re sharing some tips (as well as a braces friendly recipe) to help minimize your risks and keep the focus on the fun during your family cookouts this summer.
+Today we’re sharing some tips for a braces friendly barbecue (plus a braces friendly recipe) to help minimize your risks and keep the focus on the fun during your family cookouts this summer.

 While we’ve offered this advice before, it’s so important that it’s worth repeating.
 Foods you might see at a barbecue that you’ll want to avoid include kettle cooked and corn chips, jerky and meat on the bone.
 Other foods that would normally be no-nos may be eaten by braces wearers with modification (see tip #3).